What are attorney’s fees and why are they important?

 If I get attorney’s fees awarded to me, do I have to pay the money back later?

 No. The large majority of the time, an award of attorney’s fees does not act as a loan.
 It is yours to use to pay your attorney and help reduce the cost of your litigation, with some exceptions.
 An attorney’s fees award will also have no direct effect on any potential spousal or child support payments.
 It is a completely independent sum for an independent purpose.

 What if I don’t have the money to pay the other side’s attorney’s fees?

-If you don’t have the money to pay the other side’s attorney’s fees, you will have to demonstrate that to the court by showing your income, expenses, and assets and debts.
-The more you can prove that you can’t afford it, the less likely you will have to pay it.
+If you don’t have the money to pay the other side’s attorney’s fees, you will have to demonstrate that to the court by showing your income, expenses, assets, and debts.
+The more you can prove that you can’t afford it, the less likely you will have to pay for it.
 You can also try to work with the other side to see if you can make payments towards their fees instead of paying it all at once, or if there is some other arrangement that both of you can agree upon.

 Are you seeking attorney’s fees from the other party?

 Our attorneys at the Law Office of Benjamin Kanani are experienced in requesting attorney’s fees and work diligently to ensure the best possible outcome for our clients.
 Contact our office today for a free consultation!